-- Where treatment areas overlap with known identified Species at Risk Critical Habitat, contractors will refer to the appropriate Recovery Strategy or Action Plan and ensure that mosquito larvicide treatments using a Bacillus product is not listed as an activity likely to destroy the species' Critical Habitat or one that would likely harm or kill the species. - The location of any community watersheds or drinking water source intakes within the PMP area will be determined using the Province's Community Watershed website.
+- Where treatment areas overlap with known identified Species at Risk Critical Habitat, contractors will refer to the appropriate Recovery Strategy or Action Plan and ensure that mosquito larvicide treatments using a Bacillus product is not listed as an activity likely to destroy the species' Critical Habitat or one that would likely harm or kill the species. - The location of any community watersheds or drinking water source intakes within the PMP area will be determined using the Province's Community Watershed website11.
 No pesticide will be stored within the community watershed for more than 24 hours prior to their use and will be removed within 7 days of their use.
-If pesticide residues are detected at a community watershed water intake, larvicide applications will be discontinued until the local Medical Health Officer has been satisfied that all required measures have been implemented to preserve water quality. - Due to the nature of the larvicides used and where they are applied, treatments conducted in accordance with this PMP will not cause contamination of food intended for human consumption and do not represent a risk to fish and aquatic organisms (other than mosquito larvae) or wildlife.
+No routine testing for the larvicide is conducted for drinking water or recreational water sources; however, action will be taken by the Medical Health Officer if there is deemed to be a health risk and larvicide applications will be discontinued until the Medical Health Officer has been satisfied that all required measures have been implemented to preserve water quality. - Due to the nature of the larvicides used and where they are applied, treatments conducted in accordance with this PMP will not cause contamination of food intended for human consumption and do not represent a risk to fish and aquatic organisms (other than mosquito larvae) or wildlife.
 As per the Integrated Pest Management Regulations, due to their low toxicity and limited environmental impacts, bacterial agents belonging to the genus Bacillus used for mosquito larviciding programs are exempted from both the no-treatment zones and pesticide-free zones requirements for protection of water sources and bodies of water. - All treatment is conducted above the high water mark and not considered permanent, fish bearing bodies of water or waters that have permanent, direct, surface-water connections with fish bearing bodies of water (as per s78(1) of IPMR). - Care will be taken to minimize potential impacts from field technicians working within riparian and wildlife habitat by staying on paths or existing trails and avoiding trampling native vegetation.
 There will be no re-fueling of machinery or application equipment, no mosquito larvicide mixing, and no disposal of unused larvicide or personal garbage, within 15m of riparian areas or sensitive wildlife habitat or fish bearing bodies of water that have permanent, direct, surface-water connections with fish bearing bodies of water. - All pesticide application equipment used by FVRD contractors will be kept clean and in good repair and be kept calibrated appropriately for the larvicide being applied.
 Application equipment shall be re-calibrated when larvicide active ingredients or formulations are changed and immediately when variation in output is noticed. - During inclement weather, the following precautions will also be undertaken:

-&lt;sup>11 https://catalogue.data.gov.bc.ca/dataset/community-watersheds-current
+11 https://catalogue.data.gov.bc.ca/dataset/community-watersheds-current